smcneece/OctoLexa/README.md

-# OctoLexa – Home Assistant OctoPrint Status Notifications via Alexa, Mobile, and Persistent Alerts
+# OctoLexa – OctoPrint Status Notifications via Alexa, Mobile, and Persistent Alerts

----
+# CAUTION RECENT UPDATE TO HA/OCTOPRIN TINTEGRATION DOESN'T ALLOW RENAMING ENTITIES PROPERLY ANY MORE.
+See: https://github.com/home-assistant/core/issues/146805 - It can be done manually, but that's a pain!

 ## 📋 Overview
 **OctoLexa** sends real-time print status notifications from your OctoPrint-connected 3D printers to Alexa, your mobile devices, and Home Assistant's UI.